RedCastor/wp-ng/README.md

 ## Brief Doc API

-For exclude handle to automatic inject module in the angular app, you can use the script or style handle name 'wp-ng_app' or the app name to register in settings.

-The combine js and css include only the handle with prefix 'wp-ng_'.
+Automatic bootstrapper angular application with combine script and style in cache.
+The cache file is create in /uploads/wp-ng/cache/.
-The ng modules include only the handle with dependencie of 'wp-ng'.
+The angular modules is include only if the handle start with prefix 'wp-ng_' and the dependencie egal 'wp-ng'.
+The combine js and css include all script and style started with prefix 'wp-ng_'.
+The process to combine all style change all relative url to absolute url.

 ## Default Registered modules script